This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 5. Rethink thank you gifts

 I do love the growing trend toward a gift card for an ice cream cone or a Happy Meal, but cringe a little when I think of the plastic cards that get dumped for a $5 purchase.
-I think Dairy Queen still has some paper vouchers for ice cream, but this might be an area where choosing a small business would be awesome, because they aren't likely to have a plastic gift card situation set up.
+I think Dairy Queen still has some paper vouchers for ice cream, but this might be an area where choosing a small business would be awesome, because they aren't likely to have a plastic gift card situation set up or have a paper option available.

 Trying to keep generic gifts to consumables is always a great option, because there isn't as much waste, and people generally like that better anyway.
 As a kid, I just wanted the candy.
-As an adult, honey and coffee and chocolate are far more interesting to me than hand soap.
+As an adult, honey and coffee and chocolate are far more interesting to me than hand soap or one more tree ornament.
+We've opted for olive oil from Kingston Olive Oil, gift certificates for little coffee shops that are independent and locally owned, and given bath bombs and bulk candy to little ones in repurposed jars.

 6. Rethink Activities

-Might be a crafty kid that wants a crafty party.
+It might be a crafty kid that wants a crafty party.
 Or maybe you're working on a theme party and consider choosing a cheap plastic game from Party City.
-Might be a good time to choose something without the plastic, especially if you know you aren't going to use it again.
+The amount of holiday themed plastic activity kits are endless, and a lot of them are made of plastic based modelling clays or little plastic figures that take a few minutes to create.
+This might be a good time to choose something without the plastic, especially if you know you aren't going to use it again.

-So, this part didn't make it into my Friday Sustainable Story on social media, but I thought I would also share some of the ways that we choose presents around here.
-I know the go-to minimal and earth-friendly option is to choose to give an experience, but that can be mighty tough right now when we don't know what people feel comfortable with or if that gift is going to get used.
-After touching base with the parent to see what the child or family might like, here's my ideas.
+I thought I would also share some of the ways that we choose presents to give a sense of some ways that we can make that portion of our events more conscious.
+I know the go-to minimal and earth-friendly option is to choose to give an experience, and that's great!
+After touching base with the parent to see what the child or family might like (I always start there!), here are my ideas for gifting:

 • Etsy - there are tons of amazing handmade items on here if you aren't aware of any nearby options.
-You can filter your searches based on location to also find closer makers as well.
-The forklift and log trucks below are examples of Etsy finds that we bought for this third birthday (the forklift) and potty training success (the log truck).
 You do need to think a little bit ahead on this one if you're hoping to choose this option.

-• Books - the books below are characters my three year old loves and these are by far his most used presents.
+• Books - a thoughtfully selected book areby far his most used presents for our children.
 A local childcare provider told me about bookoutlet.ca for some awesome options in imperfect books; although, you can't always find a specific title.

 • Imagination Toys - we pretty much stick to open ended toys here.
 And I mean the very basic, not the "food truck" and "ice cream stand" and "restaurant set up" and "kitchen" style of limited open ended, with several of the same thing, just very specific setting based.
-Go Green Baby and Little Minimalist have some great wooden toys that can be used for imagination play - doctor's sets, wooden bead toys, pots and pans, dolls and blocks.
+Go Green Baby has some great wooden toys that can be used for imagination play - a myriad of wooden building blocks, doctor's sets, wooden bead toys, pots and pans, dolls and blocks.

 • What the child is into - if you know the child will love it, honestly, it's a win.
 There's nothing worse than buying an expensive heirloom toy that they don't use.
 Our son has been obsessed with vacuums for several months now, and although it's not a wooden toy, he has his own little motorized vacuum now and will use it to death.
 And it's okay to not be perfect!
 We just tried to buy it from a smaller, independent owned shop in Kingston.